Life Insurance and Estate Tax Calculation

 - The ability to name beneficiaries

 - The ability to change beneficiaries

-- The ability to borrow against the cash reserves of the policy
+- Access to borrow against the cash reserves of the policy

 - The right to terminate the policy

 - The right to assign the policy